 What are metal whiskers?

 Metal whiskers are thin crystalline strands of metals that shoot out of metallic objects.
 Metals like zinc and tin are the most notorious in displaying this phenomenon.
-Cadmium, silver, gold and some other alloys are also known to exhibit this property.
+Cadmium, silver, gold and some other alloys can exhibit this property too.

-Tin is commonly used as an additive for soldering material.
+Tin is common additive in soldering material.
 Tin is also used for electroplating copper.
 Consequently, causing copper based electronic components and circuits to fall victim to the ill-effects of metallic whiskers.

 These strands of metal are conductive.
 They grow out slowly, and their sizes can range from a few micrometers up to 10mm.

-Although, it should be noted that metal whiskers are different from dendrites.
+Although, note that metal whiskers are different from dendrites.
 The main point of difference is the fact that whiskers rise perpendicularly from the surface of the object.
-Whereas dendrites grow along the surface.
+Whereas dendrites grow along the surface of the object.
 Another difference is the fact that dendrites have a tree like structure, metal whiskers are single microrod like structures.

 How dangerous can metal whiskers be?